moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 A high cluster centralisation (closer to 1) indicates that a few nodes are home to significantly more connections compared to the rest of the nodes in a cluster.
 This can help identify clusters containing nodes with a lower number of connections (low node degree) relative to what is possible for that cluster.

 Low centralisation suggests that edges are more evenly distributed amongst nodes in a cluster.
 Low centralisation can be good if all nodes within a clusters enjoy many connections.
 However low centralisation could also indicate that all nodes are not as highly connected as they could be.
-To check for this, look at low centralisation in conjunction with low node degree.
+To check for this, you can look at low centralisation in conjunction with low [node degree]() or [low density]().

 [maybe include a picture to help aid understanding]